 Manhole inspection for over 200 manholes foe condition assessment, GPS and address location is completed.
 The works provide scope for repairs.

-Replacement of the sludge dehydrator has progressed with arrival on the docks in Sydney, installation is expected to commence later in the month.
+Replacement of the sludge dehydrator has progressed with arrival on the docks in Sydney, and delivered to the Tenterfield STP, installation is expected to commence later in the month.